Greeklish: Greeklish-to-Greek conversion

 Since the appearance of Greeklish there have been numerous attempts to develop applications for automatic conversion from Greeklish to Greek.
 Most of them can cope with only some of Greeklish transliteration patterns and can be found and downloaded from the Internet.
-The first complete system for automatic transcription of Greeklish into Greek, obtaining correct spelling is All Greek to Me!, developed and provided by Institute for Language and Speech Processing.
+The first complete system for automatic transcription of Greeklish into Greek, obtaining correct spelling is All Greek to Me!, developed and provided by the Institute for Language and Speech Processing.

 The first open online application for the transcription of Greeklish to Greek, was developed by Artificial Intelligence Group at University of Patras, named deGREEKLISH.

 An open source Greeklish converter, written in the C# programming language, is available as a stand alone program.